 Find the mortgage that's right for you

 A holiday let mortgage is designed for people who want to let out holiday accommodation for profit.
-This is different to buying a holiday home for personal use, as a second-home mortgage would usually be used for that purpose.
-Although a holiday let mortgage usually also allows the owner(s) to stay at the property for a certain number of days per year.
+Although it may sometimes be referred to as a holiday home mortgage, this is strictly incorrect, as a second-home mortgage would usually be used to buy a holiday home for private use.

 Most lenders require applicants to be homeowners